remarkeyable/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

 I will keep myself on track, even though some days I might feel tired or frustrated.
 I will keep myself accountable, even though I have lots of things to do.
 I will overcome difficulties & achieve my goals ~</em>

-// compiling my files here didn't actually cross my mind until day 22 so real time update actually started at day 22 //
+// compiling my files here didn't actually cross my mind until day 22 so real time updates actually started at day 22 //

 <h1>🦾Technologies and tools to be used  </h1>
 <li>Python 3 - the latest version of Python</li>